- College Information

 These steps are for undocumented students that have completed three or more years in a California high school as well as graduated from a California high school or have attained the equivalent thereof, such as a High School Equivalency Certificate, issued by the California State GED office or certificate of Proficiency, resulting from the California High School Proficiency Examination.

-Apply to Moorpark Community College
+Apply for admission to Moorpark Community College

 Complete an AB540 Affidavit at Moorpark College